Case Study #1

 To: 'We have a strategic game plan.. and it's working'

-The SITUATION: A prestigious member services organization firm in the UK had fallen into resting on its past victories and reputation for continued success.
+The SITUATION: A prestigious member services organization in the UK had fallen into resting on its past victories and reputation for continued success.
 However, a range of new entrants were now taking market share.
-This organization was heading for failure and bankruptcy if it failed to compete effectively.
+This organization was in crisis: heading for bankruptcy if it failed to compete effectively.

-RESPONSE: The CEO and Senior Leadership Team applied Bear Secret 3 (Find Pathways) leveraging major insights through scenario thinking sessions.
+RESPONSE: The CEO and Senior Leadership Team applied Crisis Scenario Pathfinding to leverage major insights through scenario thinking.
 This equipped them to find strategic direction and effective responses to this threat and to others not previously recognized.
-The team drew on Bear Secrets 2 and 12 (Embrace Talk and Expand Legacy) to expand their legacy, prestige, impact and appeal and also to draw on, and reposition, the perception and value of their unique heritage.
+The team was able to expand their prestige, impact and appeal, and to reposition, the perceived value of their heritage.

 Case Study #2